mayhemood/css-meme-project/README.md

 # meme-project
-A little giggle while learning CSS.
+A meme on daily life while learning CSS.